 So there you have it.
 Melbourne beaches aren’t too shabby given the right conditions.
 Next time you pack for a visit throw your beach wear in just in case!

 We’ve been traveling 20 years and have come to rely on a few trusted websites that save us money and time when booking accommodation, flights, and car rental.
 Below are our preferred partners.
 If you book through these links, we do receive a small commission at no extra cost to you.
 It helps us continue to provide inspiring and helpful travel content for free on this site.
-Flights Car Rental Pin to share: Can you recommend other beaches in Melbourne?
+Pin to share: Can you recommend other beaches in Melbourne?

 Plan Your Trip to Melbourne